ZenthWolf/EvoSim/README.md

     2. Trophic inefficiencies
     3. Seasonal/weather variation on energy usage

-Simple Graphics
+MET Simple Graphics
-   - Need pygame?

 For self:
-2D Plotting in python
+MET 2D Plotting in python
-   - Plotting should be easy, but...
-   - real time anims will require pygame

 3D Plottingg in python
    - These plots are for graphs only, visualization is to be 2D